 There can be several factors which can cause implantation failure.
 Most fall under two categories.

-- Genetic abnormalities: Most common issue is genetic or chromosomal problems with the embryo, especially older women using their own eggs.
+Genetic abnormalities: Most common problem is chromosomal or genetic issues with the embryo, especially old age women using their own eggs.
 Ageing eggs have much higher chances of chromosomal abnormalities.
-This states that why implantation rates decrease as the patient’s age increases. sometimes, there can be a genetic problem with the sperm.
+This describes that why implantation rates reduce as the age of the patient increases.
+Sometimes, there can be a genetic problem with the sperm.
 The first line of treatment is to go for PDS (Pre-Implantation Genetic screening).
 This can improve the implantation rate.
 Next recommendation is to go for egg donation.

 Uterine receptivity problems: If there is no genetic reason for implantation failure, then we should look for uterine receptivity.
 For this there can be several reasons:

 - Anatomical problem with the shape or position of the uterus